-- Snack attack: According to sociologist and feeding expert Dina Rose PhD, snack time is the best time to help your kiddo learn to eat healthy foods.
-Rose proposes we rotate fruits, veggies, yogurt, and even crackers or granola bars each day during snack time to add variety and nutrients to their diet and to help them eat less healthy snacks in moderation.
-This will also allow you to provide exposure to healthy foods – remember that it can take up to 15 exposures to a specific food for your toddler to try or like a certain food.
+- Snack attack: According to sociologist and feeding expert Dina Rose PhD, snack time is the best time to help your kid learn to eat healthy foods.
+Rose proposes we rotate fruits, veggies, yogurt, and even crackers or granola bars each day during snack time to add variety and nutrients to the children’s diet and to help them eat less healthy snacks in moderation.
+This will also allow you to provide exposure to healthy foods.
+Remember that it can take up to 15 exposures to a specific food for your toddler to try or like a certain food.

-- Role model: Studies have shown that toddlers are less likely to eat vegetables if either their mothers did not consume them or they identified their children as being picky eaters.
+- Role model: Studies have shown that toddlers are less likely to eat vegetables if their parents didn’t consume them or they identified their children as being picky eaters.
 This shows us the importance of modeling healthy eating behavior and not labeling our children.
-So show your toddler your love of greens and surround him with healthy eaters.
+So, show your toddler your love of greens and surround him with healthy eaters.
 Offer him a bite of what you are having or describe the taste.
-Let him get curious – play with him and set a plate of soft carrots and dip on the side.
+Let him be curious, play with him and set a plate of soft carrots and dip by your side.
 Who knows, chances are he might try it out!